InterfaithCoding/GuessNumber/walkthrough.md

 1. If you want to check if two values are equal to each other, remember to use the "==" sign, rather than the single "=".
 We use the single "=" when we are assigning a value to a variable.
 2. If you want to check if two values are *not* equal to each other we can use the "!=" operator.

 Syntactically a *while statement* always has a : colon after the condition.
-The block of code that is going to be looped through until the condition is false has to be indented.
+On the next line we write the block of code that we want to be executed if the condition evaluates to true.
+We have to indent all the code we want to put in our while-block.
 We can see this on lines 13-26.

 So now our while statement is constructed the computer does the following:
 If the condition evaluates to True (which it does the first time, because the value of guessesTaken is 0), we enter the while-block at line 13 and keep going down.
 Once the program reaches the end of the while-block, instead of going down to the next line, the computer loops back up to the while statement’s line (line 12) and re-evaluates the condition.
 As before, if the condition is True the execution enters the while-block again.
 Each time the execution goes through the loop is called an iteration.